POW Turned Congressman

 Thomas Blount was born in 1759 at his parent’s home, Blount Hall, 14 miles south of modern Greenville.
 His father Jacob was a wealthy man with a range of income sources: farming, mills, naval stores (raw materials for ships), and loans.
 By 1783, after serving in the colonial assemblies and revolutionary congresses, and as paymaster for a Continental Army regiment, Jacob had owned up to 6,000 acres and held 74 people in slavery.[a]

-Starting at 17 as a lieutenant, Thomas fought in the 5th North Carolina Regiment of the Continental Army throughout most of the war.
+Starting at 17 as a lieutenant, Thomas fought in the 5th North Carolina Regiment of the Continental Army through most of the war.
 He was a major by the time he was in the Battle of Eutaw Springs (S.C.) in September 1781.
 There or shortly after he was captured, and for unknown reasons Blount was taken all the way to England as a prisoner of war.
 Apparently he was back by September 1783, the same month the treaty ending the war was signed.
 After his return he became a major general of the Patriot militia (part-time defense force).

 He also spent three years in Europe for the company, but ran into problems because American merchants had earned a reputation for not paying their debts.
 This made it impossible for him to buy goods on credit.
-He wrote John Gray in 1785, “The villainous Conduct of some Americans (I may say most of them)… has conspired with the general want of punctuality in the Merchants of our Country, to fix on the whole Nation a stigma of Dishonesty which time itself will scarcely be able to obliterate.”[c]
+He wrote his brother John Gray Blount in 1785, “The villainous Conduct of some Americans (I may say most of them)… has conspired with the general want of punctuality in the Merchants of our Country, to fix on the whole Nation a stigma of Dishonesty which time itself will scarcely be able to obliterate.”[c]

 From Tarboro he sent to Washington for export “tobacco, corn, and pork from the local populace (and) tallow (fat for candles, etc.), beeswax, and snakeroot.”
 In return he “received West Indian and New England goods, mainly sugar, molasses, salt, coffee, and rum.”
 The Blounts also provided shipping services, and farmed tobacco and other crops.
 “In 1783, for example, the Blounts shipped nearly one thousand bushels of sweet potatoes to New York.”
 The company built a tannery and nail factory as well, the latter staffed by enslaved people and white apprentices.[d]

-Shortly after the war, Thomas also was named a town commissioner for “Tarborough.”
+Shortly after the war, Thomas was named a town commissioner for “Tarborough.”
 The commissioners could force inhabitants to provide up to 12 days of work every year on town and road improvements.
 They could regulate construction of “’piazzas, porches, and other buildings,’” and tax people to maintain streets and the public landing on the river.[e]

 At the same time he was a trustee of the University of North Carolina for its first 20 years, and one of the commissioners who laid out the new capital of Raleigh.
 Blount Street there is named for him.
 He died in 1812 during his fourth congressional term.
 Besides the house and land here, he left behind another 540-acre plantation, other property here in “Tarborough,” his share of company land in Tennessee, and control of an unknown number of enslaved humans.
 He is buried in the Congressional Cemetery on Capitol Hill in Washington, D.C.